oracle/oracle-database-operator/docs/sidb/README.md

 ### Connection Information

-External and internal (running in Kubernetes pods) clients can connect to the database using `.status.connectString` in the following command:
+External and internal (running in Kubernetes pods) clients can connect to the database by using `.status.connectString`.
+For example:

 ```sh
 $ kubectl get singleinstancedatabase sidb-sample -o "jsonpath={.status.connectString}"